 This course based on standards set by the Council for Exceptional Children (CEC), includes a focus on the cognitive, social, and behavioral development of typical and atypical learners.
 An understanding of the relationship of special education to schools, school systems, and other agencies is emphasized.
 Field experience is required in order to complete course assignments.
-Prerequisite: EDU 150 or MUS 150.
 4 Semester Hours.